24

 _bounds.append(np.linspace(l_b, u_b, dimension))

-self._boundaries = np.asarray(_bounds)
+self._boundaries = np.asarray(_bounds, copy=True)

 if instances is not None: